demirkeseny/facebook-conversion-prediction-and-budget-optimization/README.md

 # BELOW PROJECT IS WIP.
-WHEN COMPLETED, IT WILL BE PUBLISHED!
+WHEN COMPLETED, IT WILL BE PUBLISHED
 # Facebook Campaign Budget Optimizer

 **Trello Board:** https://trello.com/b/46WSwmac/facebook-optimizer <br>